COVID-19: Have you been financially impacted? We can support you.

 - You can also reach out for free, confidential financial counselling services offered by community organisations.
 If you require legal advice, there are free services available through community legal centres and Legal Aid offices in each state and territory.
 The Financial Rights Legal Centre, which is national, provides a debt helpline and plenty of useful resources.

 During this period of uncertainty, help is available for existing customers financially impacted by COVID-19.
-The COVID-19 Customer Support Package offers ways to help manage your home loan, credit card and / or personal loan.
-For more information, and to check your eligibility, please visit westpac.com.au/covid19.
+Our COVID-19 Customer Support offers ways to help manage your home loan, credit card and / or personal loan.
+For more information, please visit westpac.com.au/covid19.

 Managing financial hardship